divine-ray/Servilia/Structure/TO-DO/Ramblings/Twilit Casting.md

 - Inorganic
 	1. Minerals and solid sediments
 	2. Gems and Gemstones
-	3. Polished and cut Gem'stones
+	3. Polished and cut gems/gemstones
+	4. Refined, purified metals
+		Enchanted metals and alloys such as Ithildine and Inanisthine pose an exception to this, as their conductivity is artificially boosted, excelling among inorganic substances.